Date

 Timing your exterior paint job isn’t just about convenience; it’s about ensuring the paint can do its job properly.
 Applying paint in the wrong conditions can undermine the entire project, leading to a finish that fails much sooner than it should.
 From blistering heat to damp, chilly air, the weather plays a huge role in how well your paint adheres and cures.
 Understanding these risks will help you protect your investment and get a beautiful, long-lasting result that keeps your home looking its best.

-High Heat: How to Avoid Blisters and Peeling
+Too Hot?
+How to Prevent Blisters and Peeling

 Painting on a scorching hot day might seem like a good way to get the job done quickly, but it often causes more harm than good.
 When temperatures climb above 85 degrees, the paint dries too fast on the surface.
 This rapid drying prevents it from forming a strong bond with the material underneath, whether you have wood, vinyl, or James Hardie siding.
 This lack of proper adhesion is what leads to frustrating issues like cracking, peeling, and bubbling down the road.
 For the best results, avoid painting in direct, intense sunlight and choose a day with moderate temperatures to give the paint the time it needs to cure correctly.